terales/blackbird-docs/src/content/docs/apps/OpenAI.mdx

 ## Actions limitations

 - For every action maximum allowed timeout are 300 seconds (5 minutes).
 If the action takes longer than 300 seconds, it will be terminated.
-Based ob our experience, even complex actions should take less than 5 minutes.
+Based on our experience, even complex actions should take less than 5 minutes.
 But if you have a use case that requires more time, let us know.

+> OpenAI is sometimes prone to errors.
+If your Flight fails at an OpenAI step, please check https://status.openai.com/history first to see if there is a known incident or error communicated by OpenAI.
+If there are no known errors or incidents, please feel free to report it to Blackbird Support.

 ## Feedback